Miguel Molico

 Bio

-Miguel Molico was appointed Senior Director, Climate Analysis Team in the Financial Stability Department (FSD) in September 2020.
-In this role, he oversees the Bank’s analysis and research on the macroeconomic and financial stability implications of climate change.
+Miguel Molico was appointed Senior Research Director in the Financial Markets Department (FMD) in February 2024.
+In this role, he provides strategic direction and leadership for FMD’s research and policy work.
+In recent years, Miguel led the Bank’s analysis and research on the financial stability implications of climate change.

-He previously held the role of Senior Research Director in FSD from 2014 to 2020, and Director of Research in the Funds Management and Banking Department (FBD) between 2010 and 2014.
+Previously, he held the role of Senior Research Director in FSD from 2014 to 2020, and in the Funds Management and Banking Department (FBD) between 2010 and 2014.
 Prior to joining the Bank in 2006, Miguel held academic positions at the University of Western Ontario and Penn State University.
 He holds a PhD in economics from the University of Pennsylvania.

 Miguel primary research interests include monetary theory, monetary policy implementation, climate change, and payment systems.
 His research has been published in leading academic journals, including the Journal of Monetary Economics, the Journal of Economic Theory, the International Economic Review, the Review of Economic Dynamics, and the Journal of Money, Credit and Banking.